-In many ways, Barbados is your typical paradise island.
-With its stunning stretches of white-sand beach, clear blue oceans, palm trees and friendly locals, it's every bit the perfect paradise for escaping every day life.
-But it's so much more than that too - there's so much to do!
-Drink like a local and visit one of the many rum distilleries on the island - Barbados is famous for creating Mount Gay Rum - or head to the incredibly vibrant Oistins Fish Fry that happens every week, for a feast of music, street food and fun!
+Barbados is your typical paradise island.
+With its stunning stretches of white-sand beaches, clear blue seas, palm trees and friendly locals, it's a relaxing sanctuary.
+But don't think that's all it is.
+Barbados is busting with life for you to discover.
+Drink like a local and visit one of the many rum distilleries on the island.
+Try out the wonderfully vibrant Oistins Fish Fry that happens every week, for a feast of music, street food and fun!

-A holiday in Barbados will see you enjoying a truly laid-back lifestyle, beautiful weather and some of the friendliest locals you could hope to meet - we'd suggest booking your cheap flight to Barbados as soon as possible!
+A holiday in Barbados will see you enjoying a truly laid-back style, beautiful weather and some great, friendly locals.
+We suggest booking your cheap flight to Barbados as soon as possible!

-British Airways, Thomson Flights and Virgin Atlantic all offer cheap flights to Barbados from a number of UK airports: London Gatwick, Birmingham, Manchester and Doncaster Sheffield.
-That said, there are also indirect flights available from other major UK airports including Newcastle and Bristol, but, illogical as it may sound, these tend to be more expensive than taking the direct route!
+British Airways, Thomson Flights and Virgin Atlantic offer great value on flight tickets to Barbados from airports in London, Birmingham, Manchester and Sheffield.
+There are also indirect flights available from other major UK airports including Newcastle and Bristol, but, illogical as it may sound, these tend to be more expensive than taking the direct route!

-Bridgetown is home to the only airport, Grantley Adams International, which is located around 13 kilometres from the centre of the capital.
-There are regular bus services to Bridgetown, while taxis are also widely available.
-They don't use meters so you'll need to negotiate a price before you get in.
-The blue buses are run by the Barbados Transport Board and the yellow buses tend to be run by private operators.
-If you're feeling adventurous you could always hire a moped to get around, but exercise caution as many of the roads can be fairly treacherous.
+Bridgetown has the only airport, which is called Grantley Adams International and is located around 13 kilometres from the centre of the capital.
+There are regular bus services into Bridgetown; the blue buses are run by the Barbados Transport Board and the yellow ones are run by private operators.
+Taxis are also available, but as they don't run on meters so make sure you set a price before you get in!
+You could even hire out a moped, but be careful as the roads can be quite tricky.

-Bridgetown: Head for a holiday in Bridgetown and you'll soon realise why the Barbados capital is such a draw.
-Wander the sun-dappled streets and head to National Heroes Square, which was once called Trafalgar Square, features a statue of Nelson, and which predates our own Trafalgar Square.
-Cricket fans will want to visit the great cricket mecca that is Kensington Oval, while a great day out can be had touring the distillery of Mount Gay Rum - the oldest rum in the world.
+1. Why not try Bridgetown?
+You'll soon realise why the Barbadian capital is such a draw.
+Walk through the sun-dappled streets and head to National Heroes Square.
+This was once called Trafalgar square, it features a statue of Nelson, and predates London's famed Trafalgar square.
+Cricket fans will want to visit Kensington Oval, while a great day out can be had touring the distillery of Mount Gay Rum - the oldest rum in the world.
 Other must-sees include the Parliament Building and the Garrison Historic Area.

-Oistins Fish Fry: Oistins Fish Fry is a weekly event every Friday in the area of Oistins, and is a noisy reggae-infused affair with stalls selling mouth-watering street food for under $10.
-You eat outside on big, noisy tables, there's dancing, music and an electric atmosphere - who says a holiday to Barbados has to break the bank?!
+2. Oistins Fish Fry is one not to be missed!
+Every Friday in the area of Oistins, take part in a noisy reggae-infused affair with stalls selling mouth-watering street food all for under $10.
+There's dancing, there's music and a real electric atmosphere - who says a holiday to Barbados has to break the bank?

-Barbados Wildlife Reserve: One of the best things about visiting the Barbados Wildlife Reserve in Speightstown, St. Peter's parish is getting to interact with animals up close and personal.
-The park is the home of numerous tropical birds, brocket deer and iguanas, but the most notorious creatures are the red-footed tortoises that wander down the reserve paths, as well as the green monkeys, who have been known to pinch whatever is in the guests hands!
+5. Make some new furry friends at the Barbados Wildlife Reserve in Speightstown, St. Peter's parish.
+You'll get to interact with the animals up close and personal.
+Meet brocket deer, tropical birds, the notorious red-footed tortoises (ok, they're not so furry) and the cheeky green monkeys, who have been known to pinch whatever is in the guests' hands.